 The island is less than 30 square km and sprinkled with luxurious resorts; some even have their private beaches.

 The row of coconut trees, plenty of sunshine, and great respect for privacy make Bora Bora the beach of choice for honeymooners.
-Bora Bora offers more than just luxury sunbathing experience.
+Bora Bora offers more than just a luxury sunbathing experience.

 If you think laziness on the beach is too static at any moment, you can engage in some thrilling adventures such as diving, hiking, lagoon tours, snorkeling, and parasailing.